Rate-Distortion Theory in Coding for Machines and its Application: Image Coding for Machines

 \subsubsection{Object Detection Using YOLOv3}

-Our third and final task-model is YOLOv3~\cite{Redmon2018_yolov3}, another well established method for object detection.
+Our third task-model is YOLOv3~\cite{Redmon2018_yolov3}, another well established method for object detection.
 Having established the relative insignificance of the choice of the cut point in the Faster R-CNN and Mask R-CNN experiments (as expected from Corollary~\ref{cor:direct_design_considerations}), we pick a single cut point and focus on 4 different distillation points.
-Our different distillation points points are labeled $C_5,M_4,M_5,O$, representing the cut point, 2 different choices of the mid-model, and the final multi-scale output of YOLOv3 (which is not identical to the task labels $T$).
+Our different distillation points are labeled $C_7,M_7,M_8,O$, representing the cut point, 2 different choices of the mid-model, and the final multi-scale output of YOLOv3 (not to be confused with task labels $T$).
 For more details on the exact location of the different model layers see Appendix~\ref{appsec:yolo} of the supplemental material.
-Similarly to the previous two experiments, distillation points $M_4, M_5$ and $O$ are comprised of multiple tensors.
-For the case of YOLOv3, we found it beneficial to average the MSE loss of the multiple tensors by weighting each tensor by the number of elements it contains, leading to:
+Similarly to the previous two experiments, distillation points $M_7, M_8$ and $O$ are comprised of multiple tensors.
+For the case of YOLOv3, we found it beneficial to average the MSE of the multiple tensors by weighting each tensor by the number of elements it contains, leading to:

 where $Y_i,i=1,...,K$ are the tensor in the distillation point, $E_i$ is the number of elements in the tensor $Y_i$, and $||\cdot||_2^2$ is the squared $l_2$ norm\footnote{In practice this is implemented by flattening and concatenating the tensors, followed by a standard element-wise MSE}.